magenta-cuda/bb-gallery/readme.txt

 Responsive plug-compatible replacement for the built-in WordPress gallery shortcode.

 == Description ==
-This is a responsive, mobile-friendly plug-compatible replacement for the built-in WordPress gallery shortcode.
+This is a responsive, mobile-friendly, plug-compatible replacement for the built-in WordPress gallery shortcode.
 You can view a working sample web page using this plugin at [my portfolio website](http://magentacuda.com/).
 It is implemented using a [Backbone.js](http://backbonejs.org/) Model-View-Presenter (MVP) populated via the [WordPress REST API](http://v2.wp-api.org/).
 It is styled by a [Twitter Bootstrap 3](http://getbootstrap.com/) stylesheet and has touch optimizations from [jQuery Mobile](https://jquerymobile.com/).
 Using a MVP allows you to [switch instantaneously](https://bbfgallery.wordpress.com/#navbar) (i.e. without doing a HTTP request) between multiple views of a gallery.
 The default implementation supports a [gallery view](https://bbfgallery.wordpress.com/#gallery), [Miro's Justified Gallery](http://miromannino.github.io/Justified-Gallery/) view, a [carousel view](https://bbfgallery.wordpress.com/#carousel), a [tabs view](https://bbfgallery.wordpress.com/#tabs) and a [dense view](https://bbfgallery.wordpress.com/#dense) of the gallery.
 Using the WP REST API allows you to [dynamically load](https://bbfgallery.wordpress.com/#alt_galleries) (i.e. without reloading the entire page) new galleries.
 The view is styled by a Twitter Bootstrap 3 stylesheet so it is automatically responsive.
-If the browser supports the CSS3 Flexbox the gallery view is implemented using a flexbox.
 You can easily modify the Backbone templates to create your own customized views of the gallery.
 The homepage for this plug-in is [https://bbfgallery.wordpress.com/](https://bbfgallery.wordpress.com/).

 == Installation ==
 1. Upload the folder "bb-gallery" to the "/wp-content/plugins/" directory.